ApostolosApostolou/concrete-strength-prediction-ui/README.md

 ## 🌐 Overview

 This app serves as the **frontend interface** of the complete concrete strength prediction system.
-It provides an easy-to-use interface for testing and visualizing model predictions.
+It provides an easy-to-use interface for testing and visualizing model predictions and is fully **containerized using Docker** for easy deployment on the cloud (e.g., Hugging Face Spaces or other cloud platforms).

 ### Related Repositories
 - 🧠 [Concrete Strength Prediction Model Training](https://github.com/ApostolosApostolou/concrete-strength-prediction-model-training) — model development and evaluation